-At a state level, in New South Wales the Public Works and Procurement Amendment (Enforcement) Act 2018 (NSW) was assented to on 22 November 2018 and enables the NSW Procurement Board to issue policies and directions concerning the procurement of goods and services by and for government agencies.
-The new legislation establishes a set of enforcement powers and rules relevant to challenging awards, including:
+At a state level, in New South Wales the Public Works and Procurement Amendment (Enforcement) Act 2018 (NSW) enables the NSW Procurement Board to issue policies and directions concerning the procurement of goods and services by and for government agencies.
+The legislation establishes a set of enforcement powers and rules relevant to challenging awards, including:

 - a procedure to lodge complaints about the conduct of government agencies where it is alleged they have contravened procurement provisions; and

 - power for the Supreme Court to issue injunctions or award compensation for contraventions of procurement provisions.

 Procurement decisions are likely to come under judicial scrutiny in future as complainants challenge the conduct of government agencies at both a federal and, to a limited extent, state level.
 However, awards made in relation to unsolicited proposals are governed by separate guidelines, and, therefore, it is unlikely such awards will be subject to challenge by judicial review.

 There are processes for handling procurement complaints.
 Prior to the enactment of the Government Procurement Act, they were purely administrative, and the complainant had no legal rights.
 However, they can provide a quick resolution.

 At a Commonwealth level, the CPRs require government bodies to have a timely, equitable and non-discriminatory procurement complaint handling procedure.
 Legislation also allows suppliers to lodge a written complaint to the procuring body for any alleged breaches of the CPRs.
 This will trigger an investigation and attempted resolution of the complaint by an accountable authority of the procuring body.
 The procurement may also be suspended until a complaint is resolved, unless suspension of the procurement would be contrary to the public interest.